 Field-hunting tip

-Look in kimberlite pipes country — that is the host setting where knorringite typically forms.
+Look in kimberlite pipes country, the host setting where knorringite typically forms.
 If you start seeing pyrope, diamond, ilmenite in float, you are in the right ground.
 Field specimens usually show a equant, dodecahedral, trapezohedral habit, so train your eye for that shape before scanning the outcrop.